Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Motor D

-D motors are used for machinery with high peak loads such as elevators, hoists, oil-well pumping, wire drawing motors, and punch presses.
+D motors are utilized for machinery with intermittent high peak loads—such as elevators, hoists, oil-well pumps, wire drawing machines, and punch presses—delivering powerful startup force with speed variation under load.

 Motor E